Exploring Mannheim and Nearby Towns

 Mannheim university

-This is the only castle in Germany that is used as a university.
+and is open to visitors.
+It’s the only castle in Germany that serves as a university campus.

 Address: Bismarckstraße, 68161 Mannheim